-When evaluating an applicant, the CVM Admissions Committee considers both academic and non-cognitive qualities.
-Committee members ask themselves: How likely is it that the applicant will be able to successfully complete our rigorous, science based veterinary curriculum?
-Answering this question begins by considering the applicant's academic indices including cumulative GPA, science GPA, math GPA, last 45 semester hour (or last 60 quarter hour) GPA, prerequisite GPA, grades in upper division science courses, course load per semester, Graduate Record Examination (GRE) scores, and record of academic honors, scholarships, etc.
+The Admissions Committee views a solid and broad undergraduate experience to be crucial preparation for successful completion of the veterinary curriculum.
+When evaluating an applicant, the Admissions Committee considers both academic and non-academic qualities which may include a personal interview.
+When evaluating an applicant's academic qualities the Admissions Committee members ask themselves: How likely is it that the applicant will be able to successfully complete our rigorous, science-based veterinary curriculum?
+Answering this question begins by considering the applicant's academic indices including cumulative GPA, science GPA, last 45 semester hour (or last 60 quarter hour) GPA, science and math prerequisite GPA, grades in upper division science courses, course load per semester, major and academic institution, advanced degrees, and record of academic honors, scholarships, etc.

 Graduate Record Examination

 Beginning with the 2021-2022 admissions cycle (entering Fall 2022), the GRE will no longer be required as part of the admissions process.
 GRE scores will not be evaluated with your application and should not be submitted to our program.

 The Admissions Committee considers four GPAs when evaluating applicants, listed below.
 Our program utilizes GPAs as calculated within the VMCAS application.
 Information on how GPAs are calculated is available on the VMCAS website.

 Advanced Placement/Running Start Credits